dibamtd/burst-computing-research/docs/05-microbenchmark-pair.md

 | MPI_Send      | pair (send) |
 | MPI_Recv      | pair (recv) |

-This benchmark can be seen as the Burst equivalent of a minimal `MPI_Send / MPI_Recv` test.
+This benchmark can be viewed as the Burst equivalent of a minimal `MPI_Send / MPI_Recv` validation.

 ---

+## Relation to k-means

+This benchmark serves as a foundation for the k-means implementation, where each iteration relies on repeated point-to-point and collective communication patterns similar to those validated here.

+Validating correctness and semantics at the microbenchmark level simplifies the analysis of higher-level distributed algorithms.

+---

 ## Notes on Evaluation

-* Results obtained locally are **not meant to match cloud-scale performance** reported in the paper.
+* Results obtained locally are **not intended to match cloud-scale performance** reported in the paper.
 * The purpose of this benchmark is to validate:

   * correctness